 Personal checks and special requirements for WIL students

 Many providers of clinical and work integrated learning (WIL) placements, including Health and Education providers, require students who have a clinical or WIL placement requirement as part of their course to undertake an annual police check.
 If a police check is required for your program, InPlace will list this as one of your compulsory requirements.
-Please note: this is a mandatory requirement for each calendar year that you attend a placement ie, you will need a Police Check that states 2019 for a placement in 2019.

 How to apply – fit2work